AdithyaSean/Automated-Home-Security-System/docs/Automated-Home-Security-System-Report.md

    - Scalable processing architecture
    - Advanced security implementations

-   The cloud infrastructure currently handles basic data synchronization, with Firebase serving as our primary backend.
+   The cloud infrastructure currently handles basic data synchronization, with Firebase serving as our primary backend (Moroney, 2023).
 We're actively developing more sophisticated data management algorithms to optimize storage costs while maintaining quick access to critical footage.
 The security system undergoes regular penetration testing, with recent updates focusing on implementing end-to-end encryption for all data transfers.
 Current efforts are directed towards improving the scalability of our cloud processing capabilities.

 4. **User Experience and Interface**
    - Intuitive mobile application design